deepakmittal2003/-Speaker-Verification-using-Voice-Dataset/README.md

 voice samples.
 The model should effectively distinguish between different speakers and provide reliable authentication based on their unique vocal characteristics.

+#### Aim
+To develop an efficient system for accurately identifying individuals based on their voice characteristics.

 #### Tools

 Python 3.5 (or above) is used during development and following libraries are required to run the code provided in the notebook: